Bake Play Smile

 Recipe Tips

-• Work quickly when mixing - the honey mixture thickens as it cools.
+• Work quickly - mixture thickens fast

 Five Honey Joys in coloured cases with a box of Corn Flakes in the background.

-Honey Joy FAQ's
+Honey Joy FAQs

 Do I have to use paper cases for Honey Joys?

-Yes, the glaze is very sticky and no matter how well you grease the muffin tins, the mixture will stick unless contained in a paper case.
+Yes, the glaze is very sticky, and no matter how well you grease the muffin tins, the mixture will stick unless contained in a paper case.

 Why are my Honey Joys chewy instead of crunchy?